microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 ---
 published: true # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop # Required.
-title: Microsoft Build 2023 Pre-day Workshop (PRE03) # Required.
+title: Getting Started with Azure Kubernetes Service (AKS) # Required.
 Full title of the workshop
 short_title: Getting Started with AKS # Optional.
 Short title displayed in the header
-description: This is a workshop for AKS # Required.
+description: This is a workshop for getting started AKS which was originally delivered at Microsoft Build 2023 Pre-day Workshop (PRE03) # Required.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors: # Required.
 You can add as many authors as needed
   - "Paul Yu"
 contacts: # Required.
 Must match the number of authors
   - "@pauldotyu"
-duration_minutes: 60 # Required.
+duration_minutes: 90 # Required.
 Estimated duration in minutes
-tags: kubernetes, azure # Required.
+tags: kubernetes, azure, aks # Required.
 Tags for filtering and searching
 ---

 # Getting started